Basics: What you should know about cherries

-Cherries belong to the rose family and are not only delicious, but also contain valuable nutrients such as:
+Cherries belong to the rose family and are delicious and contain valuable nutrients such as:

 Vitamins (especially A and C)